gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ## Prerequisites

-In this tutorial uses mainly two tools: The normal Truffle scripts to build complicated and bundled Ethereum transactions and the Gnosis-Safe interface to sign most of these transactions.
+In this tutorial uses mainly two tools: The normal Truffle scripts to build sophisticated and bundled Ethereum transactions and the Gnosis-Safe interface to sign most of these transactions.
 In the Gnosis-Safe interface, we will generate a MASTER_SAFE, which will own all other accounts required for the liquidity provision and has full control over the funds involved in the liquidity provision.

 The prerequisites to this tutorial are: